 The following eBooks and digital audiobooks are available to NAR members:

-Antitrust Law (Adobe eReader)
+Antitrust Law (eBook)

 Books, Videos, Research Reports & More

-The resources below are available for loan through Information Services.
+The resources below are available for loan through Member Support.
 Up to three books, tapes, CDs and/or DVDs can be borrowed for 30 days from the Library for a nominal fee of $10.
-Call Information Services at 800-874-6500 for assistance.
+Call Member Support at 800-874-6500 for assistance.

-Antitrust and real estate, (Chicago, IL: National Association of REALTORS®: 2005).
+Antitrust and Real Estate (Chicago, IL: National Association of REALTORS®: 2005)

 Have an idea for a real estate topic?
 Send us your suggestions.